Bronco Mendenhall: 2012 season

-In 2012, BYU had an 8–5 season—including a Poinsettia Bowl victory over former Mountain West Conference rival San Diego State—and Holmoe announced Mendenhall had extended his contract through the 2016 season.
+In 2012, BYU had an 8–5 season—including a Poinsettia Bowl victory over former MWC rival San Diego State—and Holmoe announced Mendenhall had extended his contract through the 2016 season.
 Said Mendenhall: "BYU is a special place and this is a special time.
 I'm excited to build on the success of our program over [the] past eight years, and I think there's much more that we can accomplish at BYU."
 Prior to the 2013 season, Mendenhall re-hired Robert Anae as the offensive coordinator and also turned over the defense to secondary coach Nick Howell.

 2013 season

-After losing defensive star Ezekiel Ansah as the #5 pick in the 2013 NFL Draft, the season started slowly for BYU.
-A blowout win against #15 Texas that put the football world on notice was sandwiched between disappointing losses at Virginia and against Utah.
+After losing defensive star, Ezekiel Ansah, as the #5 pick in the 2013 NFL draft, the season started slowly for BYU.
+A blowout win against the #15 Texas Longhorns that put the football world on notice was sandwiched between disappointing losses at Virginia and against Utah.
 After adjustments by Mendenhall, the team won 5 games in a row including impressive victories against Boise State and Georgia Tech.
 In a game against Houston, BYU had 456 yards of offense in the first half alone, and Cody Hoffman became the all-time leading receiver in BYU history while the Cougars set the all-time school mark with 41 first downs in a single game.
 However, the team's defense was not as strong as usual, and BYU finished 8–5 after a loss in its bowl game against Washington.

 2014 season

-For the second consecutive year, BYU throttled the #25 Texas Longhorns on both sides of the ball and won the game going away, 41–7.
+For the second consecutive year, BYU throttled the #25 Longhorns on both sides of the ball and won the game going away, 41–7.
 The team also avenged their loss against Virginia by winning in Provo.
-Also for the second consecutive year, BYU opened the season on the road in the east coast, beating UConn 35–10 on their home field.
-Another 8–5 season was in store as BYU lost The Old Wagon Wheel to Utah State, 20–35.
+Also, for the second consecutive year, BYU opened the season on the road in the east coast, beating UConn 35–10 on their home field.
+Another 8–5 season was in store as BYU lost The Old Wagon Wheel to USU, 20–35.
 Mendenhall and BYU played a memorable first edition of the Miami Beach Bowl against Memphis, for which star quarterback Taysom Hill was injured and did not play.
 The Cougars lost a double-overtime thriller to Memphis and its coach Justin Fuente.
 A brawl broke out after the game-ending Memphis interception, in which a Memphis player was seen dangerously swinging his metal helmet as a weapon at a BYU player who was taking on four of the Tigers at once.